AnIdiotInvests/anidiotinvests.github.io/_posts/2022-03-12-investing-automation.md

 imgUrl: investing-automation.png
 description: I have found that many people (myself included for a long time) are not aware that investing automation even exists.
 keywords:
  - automation
  - investing
  - anxiety
  - apps
  - M1 Finance
  - Fidelity
 ---

 {% include image-caption.html image="investing-automation.png"
 caption="Base Photo by <a href='https://www.pexels.com/@tara-winstead'>Tara Winstead</a> from Pexels." %}

-I have found that many people (myself included for a long time) are not aware that investing automation even exists, let alone in the form it does today for self directed portfolios.
+I have found that many people (myself included for a long time) are not aware that investing automation even exists, let alone in the form it does today for self-directed portfolios.

 If you are not aware, you can have most if not all of your investments fully automated down to the specific day you want to move your money in and out of brokerage accounts.
 There are limitations if you don’t know where to go or what you are looking for though.

 ## What Is Investing Automation?

-Investing automation is exactly what it sounds like.
+The process of automating your investments is exactly what it sounds like.
 Beyond the obvious though, there are different ways you can automate your investments which some platforms and apps do not support while others thrive on.

 For example, let’s say you have some money saved up and you want to invest $50 into Google stock every week, but Google stock costs well over 1,000, so how is this possible?